-No specials betting market is more popular than the Eurovision Song Contest, and this year, you've just found the best Eurovision 2020 betting guide on the internet.
+No specials betting market is more popular than the Eurovision Song Contest and you've just found the best Eurovision betting guide on the internet!

-We've got all the information you need, from the qualification process, to which bookmakers are betting on Eurovision, and tips on how to find the winner, who will be crowned in The Netherlands in May 2020.
+We've got all the information you need, from the lowdown on the qualification process, to the top bookmakers offering Eurovision bets, tips on how to find the winner, and Eurovision 2021 betting odds.

 The Eurovision Song Contest began in 1956.
-While maintaining its origins as a song contest, it is now also the world’s most-watched television show.
+While staying true to its origins as a song contest, it is now also the world’s most-watched television show.